Information and Pictures

 A good amount of exercise is a must.
 This breed needs daily long walks, where the dog is made to heel beside or behind the human holding the lead, as instinct tells a dog the leader leads the way, and that leader needs to be the human.
 They should have a safe enclosed area to run free.

 ACA = American Canine Association Inc.

 AKC/FSS = American Kennel Club Foundation Stock Service® Program

-Ares the Eurasier at 1˝ months old
+Ares the black Eurasier as a puppy at 1½ months old

 "Sami, a two-year-old female Eurasian Spitz from Chile.
 Her coat has been cut, because it is too hot in summer to leave her longhaired."